nickfargo/state/src/export-static.coffee.md

 ### [Name sets](#name-sets)

-The **state attribute modifiers** are the subset of attribute names that are valid or reserved keywords for the `attributes` argument in a call to the exported `state()` function.
+The **state attribute modifiers** are the subset of attribute names that are recognized as valid keywords for the `attributes` argument in a call to the exported `state()` function.

       @STATE_ATTRIBUTE_MODIFIERS = """